 I met a psychiatrist from Bendigo who thought this new technology could help him deliver child and adolescent mental health services up on the Mallee Track.

-My mother was a Director of Nursing (DON) in the regional town in which I grew up, so health was in my blood.
-I said, ‘Hell yeah’.
+Having grown up in a country town, where Mum worked in healthcare I said, ‘Hell yeah’.
 (And, being fresh from the UK, “Where’s the Mallee Track?”)

 Unknowingly, we went on to install some of first video conferencing systems in the world that were used specifically for health.

-I became passionate about the potential good that could be achieved and, without realising how long it would take, began an accidental career in telehealth.
+I became passionate about the potential good that could be achieved and, without realising how long it would take, embarked on this mission to make video call access to health services ‘normal’.

-After installing around 100 systems in rural areas on just a whiff of the potential value (funded by mental health reforms at the time), I had to concede it didn’t work very well.
+After installing around 100 systems in rural areas on just a whiff of the potential value (funded by mental health reforms at the time), the concept didn’t work very well.
 Once the press and the politicians had left, the systems just sat there.

 There were many reasons for this, but the main ones were a lack of health care providers at the other end, and the need for overarching coordination.